Nicocarad/Machine_Learining_and_Pattern_Recognition/README.md

 # Machine_Learining_and_Pattern_Recognition

-This repository contains the solutions to Laboratory exercise from Machine Learining and Patter Recognition course at Politecnico di Torino
+This repository contains solutions about Laboratory exercise from "Machine Learining and Pattern Recognition" course at Politecnico di Torino